xenify-io/litepaper/README.md

 ## 🌊 XNF Liquidity

-- Integration with Uniswap V3, where 50% of all Protocol-Owned Liquidity is sourced from buybacks and is locked within the contract for the full range pairing.
+- Integration with Uniswap V3, where all Protocol-Owned Liquidity is sourced from buybacks and is locked within the contract for the full range pairing.

 - 40% of the ETH collected from the daily auctions will be directed towards XNF-WETH protocol-owned liquidity provisioning.